 <link>https://amend.fyeg.org/GA26/protecting-international-law-against-empires-to-infinity-and-beyond-9407</link>

-<author>Swiss Young Greens, Giovani Europeisti Verdi, Joves Ecosocialistes, Young Greens South Tyrol Verdi</author>
+<author>Swiss Young Greens, Giovani Europeisti Verdi, Joves Ecosocialistes, Young Greens South Tyrol Verdi, Young Greens of England and Wales</author>

 <guid>https://amend.fyeg.org/GA26/protecting-international-law-against-empires-to-infinity-and-beyond-9407</guid>